-What strategic value does your Facilities Management organization bring to your Institution?
+What strategic value does your Facilities Management organisation bring to your University?

-While most universities and colleges will say that their employees are most valuable resource, real estate and facilities, in fact, make up the most significant portion of institutional costs – asset wise.
-Thus, for the Facilities Management organization, the key challenge is to build a functional bridge between the built and human environments that allow their institutions to operate at peak efficiency, garnering the best of both worlds without compromising the ability of institution to meet stakeholder objectives.
-In this way, Facilities Management can contribute to a new world of competition in higher education by providing the physical infrastructure necessary that will in part win students and faculty. (more…)
+While most universities and colleges will say that their employees and students are most valuable resource; infrastructure (real estate and facilities), in fact, make up the most significant portion of institutional costs – asset wise.
+Thus, for the Facilities Management organisation, the key challenge is to build a functional bridge between the built and human environments that allow their institutions to operate at peak efficiency, garnering the best of both worlds without compromising the ability of University to meet stakeholder objectives.
+In this way, Facilities Management can contribute to a new world of competition in higher education by providing the physical infrastructure necessary that will continue win students, faculty and more importantly – funding. (more…) ∞

 I’m taking a slightly different direction away for Higher Education this month into the corporate world, although you could argue that the philosophy behind Workplace Performance Management should be equally at home in the corridors of HE facilities management departments as in the offices of corporate real estate executives. (more…)